Descent, Decent, and Dissent

-Ninety-eight percent of the adults in this country are decent, hardworking citizens.
+- Ninety-eight percent of the adults here are decent, hard-working citizens.